Want more recommendations for your family?

-A lot or a little?
+A Lot or a Little?

 Parents need to know that Little Fugitive is an influential 1953 coming-of-age film where the main characters are two brothers, 7 and 12, who end up in some fairly grown-up situations.
 The movie revolves around a cruel practical joke in which the younger brother is made to believe that he has shot and killed his older brother with a real gun (it's actually a toy).
 The younger boy runs away and is on his own for most of the movie.
 In addition to the practical joke and the use of toy guns, we see kids fighting; couples on the beach kissing, and language includes phrases like "shut up, you dope."
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This is one of the finest and most vivid coming-of-age movies ever made.
 Co-directed by photographer/cinematographer Morris Engel, his photographer wife Ruth Orkin, and writer Ray Ashley, LITTLE FUGITIVE is nothing less than a landmark in the history of American independent cinema.
 It takes its time, building toward a memorable conclusion.
 It captures a remarkably intense summer carnival atmosphere, with crowds, grit, litter, heat, and noise as well as the wonders that are there for young eyes to discover.